 I wish hospitals would place more efforts into understanding the holistic human experience of cancer patients.
 Advanced technology and first-rate oncologists are terrific.
 But pairing them with processes that don’t acknowledge the full humanity of patients adds unnecessary stress on already stressed cancer patients.
 As a survivor, I feel extremely grateful to be alive.
 On the other hand, I am acutely aware that the radiation experience could be positively improved with a holistic understanding of patient needs.

 I wish hospitals would place more efforts into understanding the holistic human experience of cancer patients.
 Advanced technology and first-rate oncologists are terrific.
 But pairing them with processes that don’t acknowledge the full humanity of patients adds unnecessary stress on already stressed cancer patients.
 As a survivor, I feel extremely grateful to be alive.
 As a human-centered design consultant, I am acutely aware that the radiation experience could be positively transformed with a holistic human-centered approach.
 Witnessing the gap with companies I worked with in the past, I developed a need-gap discovery workshop to help participants explore the customer experience from the inside out, and discover stressors they had not previously seen.
-I believe this workshop could lead to transformative improvements of the patient experience in healthcare settings.
+Applying this methodology to the radiation oncology experience could lead to transformative benefits for cancer patients.